TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 TNL offers the following sparse matrix formats in a form of segments (Ellpack formats often use so called *padding elements* like padding zeros in terms of sparse matrices):

 1. [CSR format](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)) (\ref TNL::Algorithms::Segments::CSR) is the most popular format for sparse matrices.
-It is simple ane very efficient especially on CPUs and today there are efficient kernels even for GPUs.
+It is simple and very efficient especially on CPUs and today there are efficient kernels even for GPUs.
 The following GPU kernels are implemented in TNL:
    1. [Scalar](http://mgarland.org/files/papers/nvr-2008-004.pdf) which maps one GPU thread for each segment (matrix row).
    2. [Vector](http://mgarland.org/files/papers/nvr-2008-004.pdf) which maps one warp of GPU threads for each segment (matrix row).
    3. [Adaptive](https://ieeexplore.ieee.org/document/7397620) ...
 2. [Ellpack format](http://mgarland.org/files/papers/nvr-2008-004.pdf) (\ref TNL::Algorithms::Segments::Ellpack) uses padding elements to have the same number of element in each segment.
 It can be highly inefficient in cases when one works with few very long segments.
 3. [SlicedEllpack format](https://link.springer.com/chapter/10.1007/978-3-642-11515-8_10) (\ref TNL::Algorithms::Segments::SlicedEllpack) which was also presented as [Row-grouped CSR format](https://arxiv.org/abs/1012.2270) is similar to common Ellpack.
 However, SlicedEllpack first merges the segments into groups of 32.
 It also uses padding elements but only segments within the same group are aligned to have the same size.
 Therefore there is not such a high performance drop because of few long segments.
-4. [ChunkedEllpack format](http://geraldine.fjfi.cvut.cz/~oberhuber/data/vyzkum/publikace/12-heller-oberhuber-improved-rgcsr-format.pdf) (\ref TNL::Algorithms::Segments::ChunkedEllpack) is simillar to SlicedEllpack but it splits segments into chunks which allows to map more GPU threads to one segment.
+4. [ChunkedEllpack format](http://geraldine.fjfi.cvut.cz/~oberhuber/data/vyzkum/publikace/12-heller-oberhuber-improved-rgcsr-format.pdf) (\ref TNL::Algorithms::Segments::ChunkedEllpack) is similar to SlicedEllpack but it splits segments into chunks which allows to map more GPU threads to one segment.
-5. [BiEllpack format](https://www.sciencedirect.com/science/article/pii/S0743731514000458?casa_token=2phrEj0Ef1gAAAAA:Lgf6rMBUN6T7TJne6mAgI_CSUJ-jR8jz7Eghdv6L0SJeGm4jfso-x6Wh8zgERk3Si7nFtTAJngg) (\ref TNL::Algorithms::Segments::BiEllpack) is simillar to ChunkedEllpack.
+5. [BiEllpack format](https://www.sciencedirect.com/science/article/pii/S0743731514000458?casa_token=2phrEj0Ef1gAAAAA:Lgf6rMBUN6T7TJne6mAgI_CSUJ-jR8jz7Eghdv6L0SJeGm4jfso-x6Wh8zgERk3Si7nFtTAJngg) (\ref TNL::Algorithms::Segments::BiEllpack) is similar to ChunkedEllpack.
 In addition it sorts segments within the same slice w.r.t. their length to achieve higher performance and better memory accesses.

 Especially in case of GPUs, the performance of each format strongly depends on distribution of the segment sizes.
 Therefore we cannot say that one of the previous formats would outperform the others in general.
 To get the best performance, one should try more of the formats and choose the best one.
 It is the reason why TNL offers more of them and additional formats will acrue.